temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

 ## Using the Application

-Now that the application is succcessfully installed in Kubernetes, how can you use it?
+Now that the application is successfully installed in Kubernetes, how can you use it?
 The standard practice for accessing a service inside a Kubernetes cluster would be to create a Service with type LoadBalancer.
 On AWS, for example, this would cause AWS to automatically provision an